b3yond/solidarityGame/CONCEPT.md

 * Coding: arrange Code Snippets so they make sense, find bugs in code.
 * Server setup: execute the right commands to setup a server for different purposes.
 (Reality ftw!)
 * Server admin: scale services, click on wrong database entries.
+* Hacking: find vulnerable targets and use metaspoiled to exploit them.
+Ransomware, Botnets, Leaks, Sousveillance...
 * Doctor: treat illnesses.
 * Care: treat people who need your help.
 * Hardware: Completing puzzles of blueprints or small pieces to build functioning circuits -> new PCs, machines and weapons.
-* Writing: arrange nonsense texts so the right conjunctions meet up.
+* Journalism: arrange nonsense texts so the right conjunctions meet up.
 * Busdriver: Drive from station to station, control tickets
 * Truckdriver: Drive from station to station, load and unload cargo
 * Delivery: bringing packages to houses